Arts & Cultural Activities

 Being a member of the Scots College Pipe Band is a major commitment year-round, for students and their parents, but most can cope with band membership and a sport and still maintain a good academic programme.

-Teacher in Charge: Hazel Redpath - [email protected]
+Manager: Hazel Redpath - [email protected]

 STEM